Reincarnation: Celtic paganism

 In the first century BCE Alexander Cornelius Polyhistor wrote:

 Julius Caesar recorded that the druids of Gaul, Britain and Ireland had metempsychosis as one of their core doctrines:

 Diodorus also recorded the Gaul belief that human souls were immortal, and that after a prescribed number of years they would commence upon a new life in another body.
 He added that Gauls had the custom of casting letters to their deceased upon the funeral pyres, through which the dead would be able to read them.
-Valerius Maximus also recounted they had the custom of lending sums of money to each other which would are repayable in the next world.
-This was mentioned by Pomponius Mela, who also recorded Gauls buried or burnt with them things they would need in a next life, to the point some would jump into the funeral piles of their relatives in order to cohabite in the new life with them.
+Valerius Maximus also recounted they had the custom of lending sums of money to each other which would be repayable in the next world.
+This was mentioned by Pomponius Mela, who also recorded Gauls buried or burnt with them things they would need in a next life, to the point some would jump into the funeral piles of their relatives in order to cohabit in the new life with them.

 Hippolytus of Rome believed the Gauls had been taught the doctrine of reincarnation by a slave of Pythagoras named Zalmoxis.
 Conversely, Clement of Alexandria believed Pythagoras himself had learned it from the Celts and not the opposite, claiming he had been taught by Galatian Gauls, Hindu priests and Zoroastrians.
-However, author T. D. Kendrick rejected a real connection between Pythagoras and the Celtic idea reincarnation, noting their beliefs to have substantial differences, and any contact to be historically unlikely.
+However, author T. D. Kendrick rejected a real connection between Pythagoras and the Celtic idea of reincarnation, noting their beliefs to have substantial differences, and any contact to be historically unlikely.
 Nonetheless, he proposed the possibility of an ancient common source, also related to the Orphic religion and Thracian systems of belief.